Bahrain says home-made bomb wounds four policemen

-DUBAI (Reuters) - An improvised bomb wounded four Bahraini policemen on Saturday, a commander said, as police clashed again with protesters demanding the release of a jailed rights activist on hunger strike.
+DUBAI (Reuters) - An improvised bomb explosion wounded four Bahraini policemen on Saturday, a police commander said, as protesters demanding the release of a rights activist who has been on hunger strike for three months clashed again with police.

 Unrest has racked Bahrain for more than a year, with mainly majority Shi‘ite protesters demanding more democracy and an end to what they see as discrimination in the Sunni-ruled kingdom.